Razpudding/cba/kobo-a11yjson/README.md

 - The restrooms and floors interface still have double numerical suffixes that need to be fixed.
   + When fixing this, also fix the other issues in the kobo survey
 - Can the same survey be filled in twice for different language entries for the same building?
 If so we need to handle that because the code will just output almost identical a11y objects that will need to be merged later.
-- Maybe change fieldTypes to proper TS types so the parsevalue function can infer export type better
-  + Now that interfaces are created dynamically, it's not possible anymore to predict the keys of objects passed to the parse functions.
-This should be fixed.
-Possible by creating types for each piece of interface data.
-  + Just use parseYesNo and parseInt inline, it makes the most sense.
-Create wrapper function for parseInt
-  + Check NANs
 - Calculate slope angle (wait for data, then use calc previously used)
 - Update floors interface
 - Figure out what to do with all the description texts